 A special coffee mug (or a cool travel one if you’re worried about spills), pretty napkins, cute vases for flowers or succulents, a fun frame for your kiddo’s art, and a gorgeous plate (or cutting board) to hold the goodies — these are all easy ways to add a little pizazz.

 We’ve been working hard all year.
 Nothing wrong with splurging on a cozy little something before the big day.
-I went with some soft neutrals below, but if you are more of a pattern girl, I highly recommend these gorgeous PJs from local designer, Voloshin (you can see them on me, here).
-They’re gorgeous and on sale.
+My top picks are virtually any of these gorgeous PJs from local designer, Printfresh (you can see them on us, here).
+They’re gorgeous and a such a joy to wear.

 High-five, Mamas.
 Here’s to us.